Oklo: The Story of Nuclear's Startup Revolution

 Siemens Partnership

-Oklo Inc. and Siemens Energy have signed a binding contract for the design and delivery of the power conversion system for Oklo's Aurora powerhouse.
+Oklo and Siemens Energy signed a binding contract for the design and delivery of the power conversion system for Aurora.
+Under the contract, Siemens Energy will conduct detailed engineering and layout for a condensing SST‑600 steam turbine, an SGen‑100A industrial generator, and associated auxiliaries.

 Q3 2025 Financial Results